n8n-io/n8n-docs/docs/doc2/onboarding.md

 First, let's cover how to access and configure your system.

 DOC² does not work in Tenant.
-All customer use the same cluster.
+All customers use the same cluster.
 Our Kubernetes Cluster is hosted in Frankfurt / Germany.

 [https://app.polydocs.io/](https://app.polydocs.io/)